-It’s really important to have a backup of your website off-site i.e. away from the local cloud server.
-While most of hosting including DigitalOcean provides the weekly back up as a service, having a remote back of the entire website is a must.
+It’s vital to have a backup of your website off-site, i.e., away from the local cloud server.
+While most hosting, including DigitalOcean, provides the weekly backup as a service, having a remote back of the entire website is a must.

 A remote backup can be in Google Drive, OneDrive, Dropbox, or anything which is not closely connected to your cloud service provider.

-In this article, we are going to learn how to set up the WordPress remote backup using a free plugin called WPVivid backup.
+In this article, we will learn how to set up the WordPress remote backup using a free plugin called WPVivid backup.
 Our backup includes the WordPress Database as well as the files (entire website).
 We will also set up the free WordPress auto-backup using the scheduling feature available in this plugin.

-Let’s dive into setting up WPVivid Backup plugin for remote backup of our WordPress installation —
+Let’s dive into setting up the WPVivid Backup plugin for remote backup of our WordPress installation —

 Installing WPvivid Backup in WordPress

-Just like every other plugin, the WPVivid backup plugin is available in the WordPress plugins repository for free.
-Follow the below instructions to install and active WPVivid Backup:
+Like every other plugin, the WPVivid backup plugin is available in the WordPress plugins repository for free.
+Follow the below instructions to install an active WPVivid backup:

 - Login to WordPress Dashboard

-- Navigate to Add New menu under Plugins tab
+- Navigate to Add New menu under the Plugins tab

 - Search and install the WPvivid Backup plugin from the repository

 - Hit on the Active command button

-The plugin is now activated and you’ll be able to see a new menu added in WordPress dashboard sidebar with name WPvivid Backup.
+The plugin is now activated, and you’ll be able to see a new menu added in the WordPress dashboard sidebar with the name WPvivid Backup.

 Configure for Off-site Remote Backup

-Now we will configure and authorize the remote cloud storage like Google Drive or OneDrive etc. to dump our entire site database and files.
+Now we will configure and authorize remote cloud storage like Google Drive or OneDrive to dump our entire site database and files.
 For demoing, I will be using Google Drive storage which allows 15GB of free personal cloud storage.

-- Navigate to Remote Storage tab within WPvivid Backup plugin settings
+- Navigate to the Remote Storage tab within WPvivid Backup plugin settings

 - Select Google Drive from the available options